 (Left side of belt is not show, attach using smaller button head capscrew)

 The x-axis stepper motor and belt are now installed.

 Carefully reconnect the z-probe to the relocation bracket.

 Lastly, you’ll reconnect the homing switch cables and stepper motor cables to their respective positions.

 Y1 and Y2 stepper motors are the last to be connected.

 The upgraded belts and stepper motors require a change to the steps/mm setting in the GRBL firmware.
-We will be making these changes through the Machine Inspector.
-Once the X-Carve is connected, you can power on the X-Controller and connect to your computer.
+To make these changes, you'll need to go through the Machine Setup in Easel.

 First login to Easel and connect your machine to your computer.